guydavis/guydavis.github.io/_posts/2025-10-20-ollama_amd_gpu.markdown

 published: true
 ---

 Earlier this year, I experimented with various LLM models using [Ollama](/2025/01/03/ollama) on [our gaming PC](/2019/07/16/zen2_pc_gaming/) with a Nvidia RTX 3070ti GPU.
-At the time, I had also tried with [our other gaming PC](/2018/11/09/budget_pc_gaming/) running on an AMD Radeon 6700xt GPU.
+At the time, I had also tried with [our other gaming PC](/2018/11/09/budget_pc_gaming/) running on an AMD Radeon 6750xt GPU.
 Unfortunately, I wasn't successful and the models on that PC had fallen back to the CPU, resulting in running times at least 10x slower than the Nvidia GPU system.

 Since then, enthusiasts online have filled in the support that [AMD themselves can't seem to deliver](https://www.reddit.com/r/Amd/comments/1la9yz9/comment/mxjo1nt/).
-Thanks to this [Github project](https://github.com/likelovewant/ollama-for-amd), it is now possible to run recent models on the 6700xt (aka gfx1031).
+Thanks to this [Github project](https://github.com/likelovewant/ollama-for-amd), it is now possible to run recent models on the 6750xt (aka gfx1031).
 Even more impressive, thanks to this [Github project](https://github.com/robertrosenbusch/gfx803_rocm), I was able to rehabilitate my old Radeon RX590 (aka gfx803).

-# AMD Radeon 6700xt
+# AMD Radeon 6750xt

+This is an interesting card as it lacks the Nvidia CUDA support, but has 12 GB of VRAM rather than the 8 GB of the Nvidia card.

 ## Installing Ollama